skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 ### City bike station and its current bike availability details

 Click [this link]() to run the query below in GraphiQL.
-It should fetch city bike station, and its current bike availability details
+It should fetch city bike station, and its current bike availability details.

 ```
 {